 The Airport Companies will offer the Reinspection Scheme to an eligible dwelling or Public Building in accordance with the following procedures:

-within two months of the date of publication of an Annual Performance Report which confirms for the first time that the relevant dwelling or Public Building is eligible for the Reinspection Scheme request access to the dwelling or building from the owner and (if different) the occupier to undertake an inspection of the dwelling or building;
+within two months of the date of publication of an Annual Performance Report which confirms for the first time that the relevant dwelling or Public Building is eligible for the Reinspection Scheme request access to the dwelling or building from the occupier to undertake an inspection of the dwelling or building;

 Unless otherwise agreed with the Council within 12 months of receiving permission to gain access the Airport Companies shall undertake an inspection of the glazing elements, mechanical ventilation and modifications to external doors in the dwelling or building which formed part of the Past Noise Insulation Works or the works under the CADP Noise Insulation Schemes (as the case may be).

-Within three months of the inspection seek permission from the owner and (if different) the occupier to undertake the necessary scope of works.
+Within three months of the inspection seek permission from the occupier and (if required) the owner to undertake the necessary scope of works.

-Undertake the necessary works within six months of receiving permission from the owner and (if different) the occupier.
+Undertake the necessary works within six months of receiving permission from the occupier and (if required) the owner.

 If any of the further works required under the Reinspection Scheme are required to any dwelling or Public Building which is or forms part of a listed building: